 Introducing Awestruck Biophilic Design - bringing the outdoors indoors through the exploration of wellbeing

 Harleen Mclean is an internationally recognized interior design studio dedicated to integrating well-being into aspects of design.
 We understand that the surrounding environment can influence our everyday emotional, cognitive and physical well-being.
 Harleen Mclean has developed a signature design code from which more inspired, healthier and mindful living and working habits can flow.
-By working with your internal state, Harleen Mclean can transform your interior space and built environment for the promotion of your personal well-being.
+Using Biophilic Design we give full expression to your ideas, creating interiors, work spaces and homes that nurture and embrace individuality and wellbeing.

-The World Health Organisation expects stress related illness, such as mental health disorders and cardio-vascular disease, to be the two largest contributors to disease by 2020.
-With a diminished connection to nature, the increasing pressure on urban space & the ubiquitous technological presence we have less opportunity to recuperate our mental and physical energy.
-Incorporating direct or indirect elements of nature into the built environment have been demonstrated through research to reduce stress, blood pressure levels and heart rates, whilst increasing productivity, creativity and wellbeing.
+The World Health Organisation expects stress related illness, such as mental health disorders and cardio-vascular disease, to be the two largest contributors to disease.
+As urbanisation expands our connection to nature diminished.
+This adversely impacts our mental and physical health and energy.
+Incorporating direct or indirect elements of nature into the built environment have been demonstrated to reduce stress, blood pressure and encourage healthy heart rates, whilst increasing productivity, creativity and wellbeing.

 • Optimization and organisation of spaces with a human focus.

 • Thermal comfort levels.

 • Air quality, toxin levels and ventilation.

 • Improved natural and artificial lighting.

 • Internal and external views onto nature.

 • The use of natural materials textures, patterns and colours.

 • The incorporation of recuperative spaces.

 • Aesthetic environment with brand recognition.

 • Psychological and physiological effects of the space.